MISP/misp-book/faq/README.md

 Before making any changes, confirm the version of boostrap currenlty used by running `head -5 /var/www/MISP/app/webroot/css/bootstrap.css`.
 You can find themes on sites like [Bootswatch](https://bootswatch.com/2/).

-To replace the current theme with a theme you found on bootsplash, run: `wget https://bootswatch.com/2/readable/bootstrap.css   -O /var/www/MISP/app/webroot/css/bootstrap.css` , replacing the URL as needed.
+To replace the current theme with a theme you found on bootsplash, run: `sudo -u www-data wget https://bootswatch.com/2/readable/bootstrap.css -O /var/www/MISP/app/webroot/css/bootstrap.css` , replacing the URL as needed.

 Some bootswatch themes applied on MISP:
 * https://i.imgur.com/usONTLk.png